Bandar-e Mahshahr

 Bandar-e Mahshahr (بندرماهشهر) (Note: Also romanized as Bandar Mah-Shahr, Bandar Mahshahr, and Bandar-e Māhshahr; also known as Bandar Mah Sharh, Bandar-e Ma‘shūr, Bandar-mashoor, Bandar-Mashour, Bandar Ma‘shūr, Bandar Mashur, Bār Andāz, Mah Shahr, Māhshahr, and Mashur) is a city in the Central District of Bandar Mahshahr County, Khuzestan province, Iran, serving as capital of both the county and the district.

-فارسی
+Demographics

-Most of its people speak a dialect that was a mixture of Southern Luri and Bushehri, which is still spoken by most people, taught by the elderly people to the younger generations (the dialect though still thrives in Hendijan and especially Genaaveh).
+Most of its people speak a dialect that was a mixture of standard Persian, Southern Luri and Bushehri Persian, which is still spoken by most people, taught by the elderly people to the younger generations (the dialect though still thrives in Hendijan and especially Genaaveh).
 So now Mahshahrians are still mainly Lur-speaking.
 Local Persians are mostly of Behbahani, Qanavati, and Bandari families.
 There is also a local Arabic-speaking minority whose roots go back to Qabban in Iraq.

 Population

 At the time of the 2006 National Census, the city's population was 109,927 in 24,110 households.
 The following census in 2011 counted 153,778 people in 38,301 households.
 The 2016 census measured the population of the city as 162,797 people in 45,208 households.